licensezero/licensezero-private-license/terms.md

 # No Liability

 !!!
-As far as the law allows, the _Project_ comes as is, without any warranty or condition, and neither the _Seller_ nor their _Agent_ will be liable to anyone for any damages related to the _Project_ or this license, under any kind of legal claim.
+As far as the law allows, the _Project_ comes as is, without any warranty or condition, and neither the _Developer_ nor their _Agent_ will be liable to anyone for any damages related to the _Project_ or this license, under any kind of legal claim.

 # Scope

-This license covers contributions the _Seller_ made to the _Project_ with the _Identifier_ in metadata, and any contributions the _Seller_ makes to the _Project_ in the future without changing the _Identifier_ or adding a new one.
-This license does not cover contributions the _Seller_ makes to the project in the future with a different or additional identifier.
+This license covers contributions the _Developer_ made to the _Project_ with the _Identifier_ in metadata, and any contributions the _Developer_ makes to the _Project_ in the future without changing the _Identifier_ or adding a new one.
+This license does not cover contributions the _Developer_ makes to the project in the future with a different or additional identifier.

 # Payment